בס״ד - BS"D

 In the fourteenth century, the author of Kol Bo offered the following explanation: The broken glass represents the wreckage of our past glory, and the destruction of the ancient Temple in Jerusalem in the first century.
 It recalls, at the most joyous and momentous occasion of the life cycle, that there is a continuing national sadness.
 It is a memory of Zion that reminds us that, in life, great joy can be cancelled by sudden grief.

 But it can also mean the following: The sound of broken glass is a reminder to those around the groom and bride at the wedding.
-SMASH - to remind them how their ancestors have destroyed the ancient Temple in Jerusalem, and how they, the well-meaning in-laws and all those well-wishers, and not around the newlywed couple, may and definitely could destroy once again the new Temple that is about to be built by this new couple that just got married.
+SMASH - to remind them how their ancestors have destroyed the ancient Temple in Jerusalem, and now they, the "well-meaning" in-laws and all those well-wishers and not, those who are around the newlywed couple, may and definitely could destroy once again the new Temple that is about to be built by this new couple that just got married.

 Shout-out to the well-meaning in-laws and all those well-wishers or not - how far have you gone in your efforts?!